-Position in the firm: Dynamic interactive capability Very effective Effective Somewhat effective Not effective 1 2 3 4 Sensing capability We frequently scan the environment to identify new business opportunities.
-We periodically review the likely effect of changes in our business environment on customers.
-We often review our product development efforts to ensure they are in line with what the customers want.
-We devote a lot of time implementing ideas for new products and improving our existing products.
-Learning capability We have effective routines to identify, value, and import new information and knowledge.
-We have adequate routines to assimilate new information and knowledge.
-We are effective in transforming existing information into new knowledge.
-We are effective in utilizing knowledge into new products.
-We are effective in developing new knowledge that has the potential to influence product development.
-Integrating capability We are forthcoming in contributing our individual input to the firm.
-We have a global understanding of each other's tasks and responsibilities in the firm.
-We are fully aware who in the firm has specialized skills and knowledge relevant to our work.
-We carefully interrelate our actions to each other to meet changing conditions.
-Staff members manage to successfully interconnect their activities.
-Coordinating capability We ensure that the output of our work is synchronized with the work of others.
-We ensure an appropriate allocation of resources (e.g., information, time, reports) within our firm.
-Staff members are assigned to tasks commensurate with their task-relevant knowledge and skills.
-We ensure that there is compatibility between staff members expertise and work processes.

-Overall, our firm is well coordinated.
+Dynamic interactive capability Very effective Effective Somewhat effective Not effective 1 2 3 4 Department members are forthcoming in contributing their individual input to the department.
+Department members have a global understanding of each other's tasks and responsibilities.
+We are fully aware who in the department has specialised skills and knowledge relevant to the work of the department.
+In the department, we carefully interrelate our actions to each other to meet changing conditions.
+In the department, we manage to successfully interconnect our activities.
+Coordinating capability We ensure that the output of work is synchronized with the work of others in the department.
+We ensure an appropriate allocation of resources (e.g. information, time, reports) within the department.
+Department members are assigned to tasks commensurate with their task-relevant knowledge and skills.
+We ensure that there is compatibility between department members' expertise and work processes.
+Overall, the department is well coordinated.